Mark Chapter 2

 Jesus is God the Word caught up in the body of a man.
 This was the truth they failed to see.
 Many in our churches today cannot see Jesus as anything but man.
 They are like these scribes, doubting, because they put limits on Jesus.

 Were Jesus just a man, the scribes would have been correct.
-Jesus, as we have said in all of these lessons, was God manifest in the flesh: Emmanuel, God with us.
-God forgives sins anytime, or anyplace, for anyone He wants to.
+Jesus, as we have said in all of these lessons, was God manifest in the flesh: Immanuel, God with us.
+God forgives sins anytime or anyplace, for anyone He wants to.

 Mark 2:8 "And immediately when Jesus perceived in his spirit that they so reasoned within themselves, he said unto them, Why reason ye these things in your hearts?"